- Focus and Scope

 Peer Review Process

 Gomal Journal of Medical Sciences (GJMS) is a double blind, peer-reviewed journal.
-Each manuscript is reviewed by a panel of experts in the field, one from Pakistan and another from a developed country.
+Each manuscript is reviewed by a panel of two experts in the field, one from Pakistan and another from a developed country.
 The comments of reviewers are conveyed to the authors for incorporation of the reviewers’ comments.
-Further evaluation is conducted by the respective section editors and finally by the chief editor.
+Further evaluation is conducted by the respective editors and finally by the chief editor.
 If accepted, authors are informed and manuscripts are kept on the waiting list for publication.
 In case of rejection, authors are informed and the manuscripts are archived.

 Publication Frequency